-Ronnie O’Sullivan and Mark Allen will do battle in a mouthwatering Players Championship semi-finals fixture in Preston on Saturday evening.
+Ronnie O’Sullivan and Mark Allen will do battle in a mouthwatering Players Championship last four fixture in Preston on Saturday evening.

 Along with Judd Trump and Neil Robertson, who contested the opening last four clash on Friday that went the way of the latter, O’Sullivan and Allen represent two of the players of the season so far.